 The only reason the consumer goods are not free of all animal products is because they are cheap due to their mass production.
 Once the animal agriculture slows down the price of animal by-products will skyrocket and animal-free alternatives will become the only option.
 The 4 to 5 gigatonne equivalent of C02 (GtCO2eq) produced by the planetary health diet all goes to food so there is no space to produce animal product for any other purpose.
 Therefore everything beside food will need to be animal-free.
 Items containing animal by-products will still exists but most likely in the realm of high-priced goods only.
 Things we use everyday will need to transition to animal-free alternatives.

 Restaurants will have to make big adjustments as well.
 They will not only have to adjust portion sizes but also menu items have to be clearly labelled with the proper nutritional information so people can make clear choices.
 Ideally, some forms of easy standards are developed based on the new nutritional guideline to give people a quick idea of how much animal product they are consuming.
-In addition, there will need to be more plant-based options with clear ingredients/nutritional informations so people can accurately calculate their meat and dairy consumptions.
-Furthermore, the culinary schools will have to adjust their curriculum in order to focus more on developing new plant-based recipes while limiting the use of meat and dairy.
+In addition, there will need to be more options suitable for vegans with clear ingredients/nutritional informations so people can accurately calculate their meat and dairy consumptions.
+Furthermore, the culinary schools will have to adjust their curriculum in order to focus more on developing new recipes suitable for vegans while limiting the use of meat and dairy.

 Revised number by the Climate Action Tracker now shows that if we want to be below 1.5°C before pre-industrial level we must stay below the median of 9 GtCO2eq in 2050.
 The EAT-Lancet commission proposal reduce our agriculture footprint from 9.8 GtCO2eq in 2050, which is clearly a problem, to between 4 and 5 GtCO2eq.
 Now the problem is that we have to figure out, in about 30 years, how to do everything we do and enjoy today which takes 51 GtCO2eq and make that fit in 9 GtCO2eq.
 It should now become clear that the challenges are not to be underestimated.
 The EAT-Lancet report calculated the impact of a plant-based diet on the climate as 1.5 to 2.1 GtCO2eq and see a balanced plant-based diet on par with the planetary health diet: